dahak-metagenomics/dahak/docs/index.md

 Analysis protocols can be found in the [workflows](https://github.com/dahak-metagenomics/dahak/tree/master/workflows) directory.
 It is assumed that analysis will begin with [read filtering](https://github.com/dahak-metagenomics/dahak/tree/master/workflows/read_filtering) and instructions for Docker installation are included there.

 You can run these protocols interactively using Docker or automate them using Snakemake and Singularity.
-See the workflows [README](https://github.com/dahak-metagenomics/dahak/blob/master/workflows/README.md) for Docker, Snakemake and, Singularity istall instructions.
+See the workflows [README](https://github.com/dahak-metagenomics/dahak/blob/master/workflows/README.md) for Docker, Snakemake and, Singularity install instructions.

-The assembly, comparison, functional inference, and taxonomic classification workflows are depednent upon the output of the read filtering workflow data.
-You can download our data to use in the read filtering protocol from the openscience framework.
-See the section below titled Data and the read filtering protocol for more information.
+The assembly, comparison, functional inference, and taxonomic classification workflows are dependent upon the output of the read filtering workflow data.
+You can download our data to use in the read filtering protocol from the Open Science Framework.
+See the section below titled "Data" and the read filtering protocol for more information.

 ## Prerequisites

 Currently, for the sake of simplicity, it is assumed that all workflow steps will be run from Ubuntu 16.04 LTS.

-dahak is not a standalone program, but rather a collection of workflows that are defined in snakemake files and that utilize bioconda and Docker to install and run software for different tasks.
+Dahak is not a standalone program, but rather a collection of workflows that are defined in Snakemake files and that utilize Bioconda and Docker to install and run software for different tasks.

 See the [`workflows/`](/workflows/) directory to get started.